 If you have legal standing to file a personal injury case in Wisconsin, then you have the right to file a truck accident case in state court.
 It is important to know whether you have standing before you take action.
 If you do not have standing and you file a complaint in state court, then you can expect the defendant will quickly file a motion to dismiss and that the motion will be granted without your recovery of any damages.

-An experienced truck accident lawyer can help prevent this from happening to you so that you don’t unnecessarily incur expenses and stress related to a lawsuit that you do not have standing to file.
+An experienced truck accident lawyer in Wisconsin can help prevent this from happening to you so that you don’t unnecessarily incur expenses and stress related to a lawsuit that you do not have standing to file.

 Four Situations When You Might Have Standing

 Pursuant to Wisconsin law, you could have standing to file a truck accident injury case if:

 - You were hurt in the accident.
 You must have suffered physical injuries and not just property damage in the case in order to file a personal injury claim.

 - You are the parent or guardian of a minor child who was hurt in the accident.
 Children under the age of 18 cannot bring their own cases in state court.
 As the child’s parent or legal guardian, you may file a personal injury claim on your child’s behalf.